• Skip to main content

 • Let the baked cake cool in the pan for 10-15 minutes before turning out on a cooling rack.

-• Once completely cooled, top it with the cream cheese frosting, Sprinkle some walnut halves and some more orange zest.
+• Once completely cooled, top it with the cream cheese frosting.
+Decorate with some walnut halves and some more orange zest.
 Enjoy!

 Cream Cheese Frosting